 Pretty sure that makes Sherrod, my 5th, Great Grandfather.

 Another blog article dated 11-21-2024, has birth dates, dates of passing, and more specifics.
-It's a work in progress as I try to add details as they are found.
+It's a work in progress as I try to add details.

 Finding Sherrod's flag at the redlight in front of Wal-Mart this year makes me smile...